Foster care is temporary care of children by trained, assessed and accredited foster carers.

 Children are placed in foster care for a range of reasons, and foster care can occur as a result of a court order, or through a voluntary arrangement between the child’s parent and a foster care agency.

-Foster care agencies, also known as community service organisations, are funded by the Department of Human Services to operate ‘foster care programs’, including specialist adolescent and therapeutic programs.
+Foster care agencies, also known as community service organisations, are funded by the Victorian Government to operate foster care programs, including specialist adolescent and therapeutic programs.

 Foster carers and foster care agencies have a critical role in caring for some of the state’s most vulnerable children.